rparrett/taipo/README.md

 ## TODO

+- [ ] Action panel needs to get updated when money changes in chase we can now afford something
 - [ ] Enemies should appear and move towards the goal
   - [X] Walk on paths towards goal
   - [ ] Should we be running movement on a fixed timestep?